NVIDIA-Omniverse/ANARI-USD/README.md

 ### Prerequisites #

+On Windows and Linux this library builds against:
+    - ANARI SDK (corresponding to git tagged version of this repo) at https://github.com/KhronosGroup/ANARI-SDK
-On Windows and Linux this library builds against USD versions 22.xx or 23.xx, with (if enabled) OpenVDB 10/11.
+    - USD versions 22.xx or 23.xx, with (if enabled) OpenVDB 10/11.

 USD can be built/installed in any of the following ways (depending on desired capabilities):
     - Get prebuilt USD + Omniverse packages according to [Downloading the Omniverse libraries](#downloading-the-omniverse-libraries)